vncloudsco/rclonebackup/README.md

 ##### 4: directadmin
 ##### 5: easyengine
 ##### 6: cyberpanel
-The guest vps control please contact for installation assistance automatically: vituong[at]vnclouds.co For controls not in the list or you have customized it, please revise the code
+The guest vps control please contact for installation assistance automatically: vimanhtuong585[at]gmail.com For controls not in the list or you have customized it, please revise the code

 ``` vi /root/.config/script/rclone.sh ```